TrackerJack/TrackerJack/docs/source/index.rst

       * All 3d camera details, animation, and background footage attached

       * Scene duration, Frame Rate, Color Settings

-      * Tracked points imported as point clouds with editable vertices
+      * After Effects Null imports as either vertex or empty

-      * Solids imported as Mesh Planes
+      * After Effects Solid imports as Mesh Plane

-      * Supports import of After Effects animated solids and nulls, importing either key frames or data for every frame (for matching complicated AE animations)

-      * All imported items parented to a Empty named "World" for easy scaling and grid alignment.

-      * Human Scale mesh created for use in scaling the scene.

-      * Simple Compositor setup by default

-      * Any Solid in your After Effects Timeline named "Shadow" will have a simple Eevee shadowcatcher shader node setup.

 ---------------------------------
 Features
 ---------------------------------

 * Uses After Effects Automated 3d Camera Tracking.
+* Tracked points imported as point clouds with editable vertices.
+* Solids imported as Mesh Planes
 * One button Auto Export from After Effects.
 * Faster results - spend more time modeling and animating instead of tracking.
 * Longer and more complicated tracks.
+* Easilay add additional items later to update your scene instead of starting over.
 * Easy to us scene alignment and real world scaling.
 * Supports import of animated nulls and solids.
 * One button correction of smartphone vertical footage.
 * Speed shortcuts like background footage and composition node setup.
-* Add additional pointclouds and layers after intital import.
 * Easily adjust Keyframe interpolation
 * Includes these bonus effects
    * Eevee shadow catcher